pocketzworld/creator-docs/pages/learn/studio/resources/game-jam-rules.md

 ### How often are game jams held in Highrise?

-Game Jam Challenges are typically held on a monthly basis in Highrise and will begin on the first Monday of each month.
+Game Jam Challenges are typically held on a monthly basis in Highrise.
+Be sure to check the Highrise Forum and Discord server for announcements about upcoming game jams.

 ### Where can I find more information about the current game jam?